souzamonteiro/cnatool/README.md

 Please read the files LICENSE, COPYING or COPYING.LIB for further information.

-The CNATool tool was developed to allow quick and simplified analysis of graphs of complex networks, from any device connected to the Internet.
+The CNATool tool was developed, using the MaiaScript programming language, to allow quick and simplified analysis of graphs of complex networks, from any device connected to the Internet.

+The complete documentation, including the EBNF grammar file and the compiler's syntax diagrams (railroad diagrams), for MaiaScript, can be found in the grammar directory.

+For more information send mail to: [mailto:support@maiascript.com](mailto:support@maiascript.com)

 Currently the tool allows: